← Back to blog

 Professional Background

-- Time in current role (New = building credibility.
-Tenured = established preferences)
+- [ ] Time in current role (New employees build credibility, tenured employees have established preferences)

-- Previous companies and roles (Career trajectory reveals priorities)
+- [ ] Previous companies and roles (Career trajectory reveals what matters to them)

-- Education (Shared alma mater?
-Relevant for rapport)
+- [ ] Education (Do you share an alma mater?
+Relevant for rapport?)

 LinkedIn Activity

-- Recent posts (What topics do they care about?)
+- [ ] Recent posts (What topics interest them?)

-- Articles shared or written (Thought leadership areas)
+- [ ] Articles shared or written (What areas show thought leadership?)

 The Pain Point Research Checklist